Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This files add /action to the PATH. /action shoudl be the last directory the shell looks into when looking for a program 3-paths
-This file executes a script that counts the number of directories in the PATH
+This file executes a script that counts the number of directories in the PATH 4-global_variables
+This file executes a script that lists environment variables